thmhugo/thmhugo.github.io/content/post/review-graph-sparsification/index.md

 sampling, where each edge is added to the sparsifier according to a fixed probability distribution.

-In order to be sure $L_H$ effectively approximates $L_G$, the choice of each $p_e$ cannot be done at random.
-A nearly-linear classical sparsification algorithm was introduced by Spielman and Srivastava [@spielman_graph_2011], by approximating effective resistance between any two edges in the graph efficiently, and thus introducing a way to correctly sampling the edges.
+In order to be sure $L_H$ effectively approximates $L_G$, the choice of each
+$p_e$ cannot be done at random.
+A nearly-linear classical sparsification algorithm was introduced by {{< cite spielman_graph_2011 >}}, by approximating effective resistance between any two edges in the graph efficiently, and thus introducing a way to correctly sampling the edges.

 ## Effective resistance